PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 Add and commit changes
 ----------------------

-Next we can go through the cycle of making changes, which can be repeated multiple times.
+Next we can go through the cycle of making changes, which is usually repeated multiple times.
+To get a better idea of what is being done in each step, try running ``git status``.

 #.
 Edit a file and save the changes.